laffan/whoopsie/README.md

 Whoopsie is a command-line tool that watches specified files and directories and creates periodic zip backups of specified file types, respecting `.gitignore` rules.
 It's perfect for creating quick, automatic backups of your projects.

-Basically, it's a way of automating the dumb-dumb backups I already do when working on a git project.
+Basically, it's a way of automating the dumb-dumb backups I already do when working on a git project and I know I'll forget to commit regularly.

 Built for MacOS, could probably be ported elsewhere without too much effort.